snowdj/course/README.md

 # Course

 This repository contains the material for the *Software Engineering for Economists* course.
-Check out the syllabus for details.
+Check out the course syllabus for details.

 Additional Information: